sb689/BookDemo/README.md

 # BookDemo

 ## Project Overview
-This is a Spring boot application that has an MVC part to interact with different functionalities and also supports REST API.
+This is a Spring boot application that implements MVC pattern, supports a view to interact with CRUD operations and also supports REST API.
 Users can create a book record, update, delete, and search from the home.jsp.
 Users can also play around with the REST API calls (details provided below).
-The application utilizes Embedded database H2 to perform CRUD operations.
+The application utilizes Embedded database H2 to store data.

 ## App Features
 - Follows MVC pattern